runyugao/runyugao.github.io/_pages/about.md

 - Interpretable, Trustworthy and Fair AI for Public Health and Environmental Welfare.
 - Statistical Machine Learning to Estimate Disaster Cascading Damage Using Temporal Data.
 - Social Media Analysis using LLM for Natural Disaster and Public Health Crisis Response.
-- Operations Research and Multi-Agent Swarm Control for Urban Infrastructure Systems.
+- Operations Research and Multi-Agents Swarm Control for Urban Infrastructure Systems.

 # 📝 Publications